General Enrolment Information

 There will be no walk-in facility during our enrolment this year.

 Some students are changing their area of study and you will be contacted directly about your progression enrolment.
-If your progression was referred to your Head of Department, they will be making contact with you over the next month.
+If your progression was referred to your Head of Department, they will be making contact with you over the next month or you will be invited to an enrolment appointment to discuss further.

 Following the publication of your results for your current course, you will receive these directly by email or by post dependent on your course.
 A Level students will have the option to collect from Campus on A Level results day and will receive direct communications about this.